babenkoivan/scout-elasticsearch-driver/README.md

 ## Index configurator

-An index configurator class is used to determine settings for an Elasticsearch index.
+An index configurator class is used to set up settings for an Elasticsearch index.
 To create a new index configurator use the following artisan command:

 ```
 php artisan make:index-configurator MyIndexConfigurator
 ```

-It'll be created in the `app` folder of your project.
+It'll create the file `MyIndexConfigurator.php` in the `app` folder of your project.
 You can specify index name, settings and default mapping like in the following example:

 ```php